AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications.md

 #### Working with device profile files (XDC file) {#working-with-xdc-files}

 A device profile (XDC file) is a printer description file in XML format.
-This file enables the Communication APIs to output documents as laser or label printer formats.
-Communication APIs use the XDC files including these:
+This file enables the Communications APIs to output documents as laser or label printer formats.
+Communications APIs use the XDC files including these:

 * hppcl5c.xdc